trebisky/Antminer/koala/blink-led-rtl/README.md

 1. It controls all four LED
 2. It uses custom Verilog in an RTL block
-3. There is a bug in my Verilog

-I never did sort out the bug -- that main point for me was to learn how to do this using Tcl, not working on my Verilog skills.

 To build the bitstream, do: